If your angel food cake didn’t rise very high, this Strawberry Snowball Cake is the perfect make-over solution. Must be made in advance, then chilled.

 Luckily, I have the perfect solution if it doesn’t.

 This Strawberry Snowball Cake (not to be confused with the pink fluffy concoctions you see next to the Twinkies at the grocery store) is a light and summery dessert full of fresh fruit, angel food cake torn into bite-sized pieces, and whipped cream.
-I’ve been making it for years, for several very good reasons.
+I’ve been making it for years, for several good reasons.

 - In addition to pineapple, you can try adding different fresh fruits.
 My favorite is strawberries, but I can imagine that blueberries, peaches, or cherries would be tasty and colorful.